ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-1-day-1.md

 She sags back, breath shuddering.
 A shaking hand lifts, pointing at the door, blood smearing the fingers.
 Her mouth finds one word he understands before she goes slack, eyes rolling shut - "Orcs!"

 Hadley stares mutely at her for a long moment.
 He turns and stepping to the door, turns the key in the lock.
-The rear door is already locked.
+He's glad he that he locked the rear door earlier.

-A flicker of movement catches his eye as he turns back to the elf, movement outside, more than just lashing rain.
+A flicker of movement catches his eye as he turns back to the elf - movement outside, more than just lashing rain.
 He dives aside, glass smashes and something thuds into the wall opposite the window.
 A crossbow bolt, black fletchings wet from the rain, shivers in the oak beam.

 > [!combat] Combat
 > Two orcs have followed the elf into Southome and are now outside the tavern.